web3/web3.js/README.md

 ### Web3 and Create-react-app

+** UPDATE: If you are facing any issues with create-react-app or angular, make sure you are using a web3 version of 1.8.0 or greater, as its been fixed **

 If you are using create-react-app version >=5 you may run into issues building.
 This is because NodeJS polyfills are not included in the latest version of create-react-app.

 ### Solution